leandrohsilveira/reactjs-hooks-rxjs/README.md

 # ReactJS 16.7 Hooks + RxJS

-The ReactJS hooks feature introduced by 16.7 release is being considered the new state of art of the React.
-It’s goal is to provide a simpler way to manage component’s internal state and lifecycle.
+The ReactJS hooks feature introduced by the first 16.7 alpha release is being considered the new state of art of the React.
+It’s goal is to provide a more simple way to manage component’s internal state and lifecycle as an alternative to class components.

 Advanced javascript developers may like to use RXJS to go full reactive instead of redux.
 But who try to use pure RXJS and React faces a boring boilerplate: subscribing and unsubscribing to observables and setting changes to component internal state.